Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 <codeblock id="02_033">
 </codeblock>

-To represent the distribution in terms of percentages, use the very important function `prop.table()`.
+To represent the distribution in terms of percentages, use the very important `prop.table()` function.

 <codeblock id="02_034">
 </codeblock>